CollaboraOnline/alfresco-collabora-online/collabora-aca-extension/README.md

 # ACA Extension Collabora

-Extension for [Alfresco-Content-Application](https://github.com/Alfresco/alfresco-content-app) to edit document with Collabora Online.
+Extension for [Alfresco-Content-Application](https://github.com/Alfresco/alfresco-content-app) to edit documents with Collabora Online.
-This extension add a button and open a iFrame to modify document.
+This extension add a button and open a iFrame to edit the document.

 ## Building

 Run the following script to build the library